 Student Entry: 1 work = £15; 2 works = £20; 3 works = £25

-At the time of online registration, artists are required to select their Collection Centre for the submission of their work and the return of their work should it not be selected.
-Please note that artists are unable to change the Collection Centre for the submission and return of their work after the deadline, 5pm on 27 June 2018.
+At the time of online registration, applicants are required to select their Collection Centre for the submission of their work and the return of their work should it not be selected.
+Please note that applicants are unable to change the Collection Centre for the submission and return of their work after the deadline, 5pm on 27 June 2018.

 Submission of works